 |Pantothenic acid||0.183 mg||3.5%|

 Use of Chinese stem lettuce among US households is primarily by the expatriate Chinese and Korean communities.
-Its popularity among locals and in European consumers is gaining ground, albeit slowly.
+Its popularity among locals and European consumers is gaining ground, albeit slowly.

 You can find imported stem lettuce wrapped in thin-film wraps, particularly in the oriental vegetables and fruits sections.
-Look for the celtuce stems that feature smooth skin, and short, firm, moisture-rich, and not curved.
-Its top greens shoot near its tip should be fresh, light-green, and are not wilted.
+Look for the celtuce stems that feature smooth skin, and are short, firm, moisture-rich, and not curved.
+Its top greens shoot near its tip should be fresh, light green, and not wilted.

 Avoid oversized, woody stems as they signal past their prime.

 At home, place the purchased celtuce into a container filled with ice-cold water.
 Then mop dry using a soft towel to remove moisture, and then put them in the refrigerator with a damp paper towel to extend shelf-life.

 To prepare, peel the stem's outer thick peel using a paring knife or vegetable peeler until you find a light green, moist edible "heart" of the celtuce at its core.
 They taste crispy, reminiscent of cauliflower/radish flavor in salads.
 Cooked in soups and stir-fries, its texture becomes somewhat mellowed yet chewy.

 Use young, tender leaves in salad, or cook lightly.